This post may contain affiliate links.

 Add the freshly squeezed lemon juice.
 Season to taste with sea salt and freshly ground pepper.
 Garnish with chopped bacon bits, parsley, chives, extra ground pepper.

-*May substitute sweet potatoes for white potatoes.
-I prefer russet potatoes for this recipe.
+*I prefer russet potatoes for this recipe.

 *Low fodmap - slice onion, saute for a few minutes and remove and/or add the dried chives.